 - Size and scope: Apply to smaller private equity firms, boutique banks, venture capital firms, wealth management, and consulting internships.
 An internship in anything related to corporate finance can help you lay a stronger foundation for future internship and job applications.

 - Apply broadly but carefully: While applying to as many roles as possible can increase your statistical likelihood of landing an internship, some recruiters see multiple applications from one candidate to the same institution as a red flag.
-Therefore, make sure you only apply to relevant roles within one company, rather than applying for every job opening they have.
+Therefore, make sure you only apply to relevant roles within one company, rather than applying for every banking internship it has.
 Also, remember that some banks only allow you to apply to a certain number of roles annually.
 For example, JPMorgan only allows applications to three programs per year.

 Polish Your Application